rockballslab/vps-secure/README.md

 ## What this script does NOT do

 - **No application deployment** (n8n, WordPress, etc).
-The script prepares an ultra-secure infrastructure.
+The script sets up a hardened infrastructure.
 Once the script runs, your server is a fortress ready to host your services.
 You install your apps — they'll automatically benefit from the system's protection (Firewall, CrowdSec, etc.).

 - **No HTTPS management** for your future sites.
 The script doesn't guess your domain names.
 To put your own sites on HTTPS, you'll need to install a Reverse Proxy (such as Caddy, Nginx Proxy Manager, or Traefik).